WeWork takes SPAC route to go public in $9 billion deal

 (Reuters) - WeWork has agreed to go public through a merger with blank-check firm BowX Acquisition Corp, in a deal that values it at $9 billion, the office-sharing startup said on Friday.

-It marks a steep drop from the $47 billion that WeWork was valued for a listing in 2019, ahead of a botched listing plan that imploded due to investor concerns over its business model and its founder Adam Neumann’s management style.
+The deal marks a steep drop from the $47 billion the loss-making company was worth in 2019 ahead of its botched initial public offering that imploded due to investor concerns over its business model and its founder Adam Neumann’s management style.

+Japanese conglomerate SoftBank Group Corp, which first made public its investment in WeWork in 2017, will retain a majority stake as the company looks to steer itself out of the pandemic-induced slowdown.

+“We believe that WeWork is going to be the opportunity stock for the recovery,” Vivek Ranadivé, founder of Bow Capital Management, which is backing the SPAC, told CNBC in an interview.
+Bow Capital also counts NBA star Shaquille O’Neal as an adviser.

+The SPAC’s shares rose about 5% in early trading on the Nasdaq.
+WeWork is the latest in a slew of high-profile companies that have used the SPAC route to the market.
+SPACs are shell firms that use proceeds from a public listing to buy a private firm.

+WeWork Chief Executive Officer Sandeep Mathrani told CNBC that the company was approached by BowX and other SPACS in December.
+“We thought it was a good time to raise additional liquidity to make sure that we have a path to profitability,” Mathrani said.

-Back then Goldman Sachs bankers had said the valuation could hit as much as $65 billion, but instead it plummeted to roughly $8 billion after SoftBank Group Corp was forced to extend a life-saving financing lifeline to WeWork.
+Just before WeWork scrapped its IPO plans, Goldman Sachs bankers had said the startup’s valuation could be as much as $65 billion.
+That plummeted to roughly $8 billion after SoftBank was forced to extend a life-saving financing lifeline to WeWork.

-The startup told prospective investors it lost about $3.2 billion last year as part of a pitch for a stock market listing by merging with a special purpose acquisition company (SPAC), sources told Reuters earlier this week.
+SoftBank and other investors have agreed to a one-year lock-up on their shares, according to a person familiar with the matter.
+It was not immediately clear whether the lock-up agreements contain provisions or financial targets that would allow for shares to be sold early.

+Current shareholders will own about 83% of the combined company, WeWork said.

+Excluding ChinaCo, its joint venture in China, WeWork said it expects to be adjusted EBITDA positive in 2022 and revenue to more than double by 2024.

-WeWork will fetch $1.3 billion in cash from the latest deal, including $800 million in private investment from Insight Partners, funds managed by Starwood Capital Group, Fidelity Management and others, the Journal reported.
+WeWork will fetch $1.3 billion in cash from the deal, including $800 million in private investment from Insight Partners, funds managed by Starwood Capital Group, Fidelity Management and others, the company said.

-A SPAC is a shell firm that uses proceeds from a public listing to buy a private firm and WeWork is the latest in a slew of high-profile companies that have taken this route to the markets.

-Tesla Inc’s rival Lucid Motors and Richard Branson-led Virgin Galactic Holdings Inc too have chosen SPAC mergers over traditional IPOs.
+After the transaction closes by the third quarter of 2021, SoftBank and its Vision Fund will have a minority representation on the board, WeWork said.

 BowX Acquisition raised $420 million in its IPO in August last year.

-Reporting by Niket Nishant in Bengaluru; Editing by Ramakrishnan M. and Arun Koyyur
+Reporting by Niket Nishant and Noor Zainab Hussain in Bengaluru and Joshua Franklin in Boston; Editing by Ramakrishnan M. and Arun Koyyur and Saumyadeb Chakrabarty

 Our Standards: The Thomson Reuters Trust Principles.